luiscostalf/emotions-api/README.md

 ## Getting Started

-1. Clone the repository to your local machine:
+1. Clone the repository to your local machine: https://github.com/luiscostalf/emotions-api.git
-2. Change to the project directory:
+2. Change to the project directory: cd /emotions-api/docker
-3. Build and run the Docker container:
+3. Build the Docker container: docker build . -t emotions-api
+4. Run the Docker container: docker-compose up

-4. The API will now be accessible at `http://localhost:8000/`.
+5. The API will now be accessible at `http://localhost:8000/`.

 ## Endpoints